Online Advertisement Guidelines

 Deadline: All space reservations and materials, including articles, must be submitted by the 15th of the month preceding publication start date.

-Articles: Images and article in a Word document for "Featured Member" should be submitted directly via email or in a Word document.
+Articles: Images and article in a Word document for "Featured Member" should be submitted directly via email..
 Articles should be limited to 500 words.
 Images should be submitted as png, gif or jpeg format.
 Publisher reserves to edit all articles for space and/or content if deemed necessary. $300 per month, one-month renewal for $150.

 Payment: Fees are due in full by the 15th of the month preceding publication date.
 Fees are non-refundable and must be accompanied by completed contracts.

 - All advertisements accepted and published by the MAHCC (Publisher) upon the representation that the agency/advertiser will indemnify and hold Publisher harmless from and against any loss or expense resulting from such claims or suits based on content or subject matter of such advertisements, including without limitation, claims or suits for libel, violation of privacy, plagiarism and copyright of infringement;

 - Publisher cannot be responsible for misprints, typographical errors, etc.; and,